hartwigmedical/documentation/data-access-request-faq.md

 # Frequently Asked Questions
 ## Hartwig Medical Foundation Data Access Requests

-This page contains the frequently asked questions regarding HMF Data Access Requests.
+This page contains the frequently asked questions regarding Hartwig Medical Foundation Data Access Requests.
 Please note that this page is not exhaustive and that you should consult your License Agreement regarding the exact agreements that were made between Hartwig Medical Foundation and your institute.

 - [General Questions](#general-questions)
 - [Google Cloud Platform Questions](#google-cloud-platform-questions)